CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 An `AuditChannel` object is constructed from the [`AuditConnection`](#AuditConnection) object.

-This object represents a logical channel to the persistent storage (that is, Elasticsearch in this implementation). ***It is NOT a thread-safe object and must not be shared across threads without synchronization.*** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
+This object represents a logical channel to the datastore (that is, Elasticsearch in this implementation). ***It is NOT a thread-safe object and must not be shared across threads without synchronization.*** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
 The objects are lightweight and caching them is not that important.

 The `AuditChannel` object can be constructed using the `createChannel()` method on the [`AuditConnection`](#AuditConnection) object.
 It does not take any parameters: